 Frequently Requested By-laws

 The list of by-laws posted below are our most frequently requested regulatory by-laws.
-If you are searching for a by-law that is not listed here, please visit the By-laws folder of our document centre and use the 'Search' function in the top left corner.
+If you are searching for a by-law that is not listed here, please visit the By-laws folder of our document centre and use the 'Search' function in the top left corner of the document centre.

 If you wish to obtain a certified copy of a by-law or if you require a by-law which has not yet been posted, please contact the Clerk Services at 97 Hurontario Street, P.O.
 Box 157, Collingwood, Ontario L9Y 3Z5, by phone at 705-445-1030, or through e-mail at firstname.lastname@example.org.